mesosphere/dcos-docs-site/pages/1.11/installing/high-availability/index.md

 ## Fast Failure Detection

 Fast failure detection comes in many forms.
 Services like ZooKeeper can be used to provide failure detection, such as detecting network partitions or host failures.
 Service health checks can also be used to detect certain types of failures.

-As a matter of best practice, services *should* expose health check endpoints, which can be used by services like Marathon.
+**Note:** It is recommended that services *should* expose health check endpoints, which can be used by services like Marathon.

 ## Fast Failover

 When failures do occur, failover [should be as fast as possible](https://en.wikipedia.org/wiki/Fail-fast).

-Fast failover can be achieved by:
+A Fast failover can be achieved by:

- * Using an HA load balancer like [Marathon-LB](/1.11/networking/marathon-lb/), or the internal [Layer 4 load balancer](/1.11/networking/load-balancing-vips/).
+ * Using a HA load balancer like [Marathon-LB](/1.11/networking/marathon-lb/), or the internal [Layer 4 load balancer](/1.11/networking/load-balancing-vips/).
  * Building apps in accordance with the [12-factor app](http://12factor.net/) manifesto.
  * Following REST best-practices when building services: in particular, avoiding storing client state on the server between requests.